 Leon Festinger, American social psychologist

-But, wait!
+So, what happens when a friend lets it slip that they don’t believe in vaccinating their children?
+They are your friend after all.
 You like them.
 They’re smart and your kids get along so well together.
 How can they not believe in vaccinations?

 Let’s face it, some people have a complicated relationship with science.
 From debates over global warming and evolution to whether the moon landing was real or not—some still fail to trust facts, figures and scientific research.